Introduction to a Software Defined Perimeter

 The software-defined perimeter is a technology that provides confidential and secure remote access to enterprise applications.
 Proofpoint Meta offers a Zero-Trust NaaS, a cloud-native SDP solution built on a global network of software-based PoPs.

 The architecture provides a zero-trust alternative to VPN for secure remote access to any application located anywhere.
 It acts as a broker between the user and the application.
-Before, the emphasis was on connecting everything to the data center; however, now it has shifted to the model of connecting users only to the applications and resources they need.
+Before, the emphasis was on connecting everything to the data centre; however, now it has shifted to the model of connecting users only to the applications and resources they need.

 Proofpoint Metas’ approach employs zero-trust principles, using identity-based access, dynamic segmentation, a whitelist policy and central access policy management, all delivered from a cloud-native service.

 First and foremost, the zero-trust movement promotes the idea that just because you are an employee does not mean you should have access to everything, or should automatically be trusted.
 Users must be consistently authenticated and verified.

 Once authenticated and verified, they are exposed only to the resources they are allowed access to - the ones they truly need.
 Essentially, all the users are on a ‘need to know’ basis - not necessarily because they should not be trusted, but because their devices should not be trusted.